Related Articles

 |

-Finally, we have studied the comparison between two most popular BI tools – Microsoft Power BI vs Google Data Studio.
-If there is a limit of cost, then one can go with either the free version of Power BI or the Google Data Studio platforms.
+Finally, we have studied the comparison between two business intelligence tools – Microsoft Power BI vs Google Data Studio.
+If there is a limit on cost, then one can go with either the free version of Power BI or the Google Data Studio platforms.
 Basically, if one is not willing to pay for, have nice and clean data already, don’t need to carry out any data clean-up, combining & merging before visualizing, don’t need to display data from different sources in one chart, etc. then stick to the Google Data Studio.
-On the other hand, if one expects custom software solutions to perform complex data transformations, is willing to pay, needs to view information from advertising systems outside the globe of Google, etc. then Microsoft Power BI is the best choice.
+On the other hand, if one expects to perform complex data transformations, is willing to pay, needs to view information from advertising systems outside the globe of Google, etc. then Microsoft Power BI is the best choice.

 Shital Patel